MyProfile/myprofile/README.rst

     san = $ENV::SAN

-MySQL: All notifications and wall messages are stored in a MySQL database, which means you need to have access to a MySQL server.
+MySQL: All personal messages and wall messages are stored in a MySQL database, which means you need to have access to a MySQL server.

 php-curl: MyProfile uses php-curl for the semantic pingback protocol.
 Please not that you may also have to install the curl application itself (on debian systems: apt-get install curl).